 The connection between Crashpad Handler and Google applications

-The crashpad_handler.exe process is an integral part of Google’s ecosystem, especially Google Chrome.
-Chrome, along with other similar applications, leverages Crashpad to handle and report unexpected crashes.
-This applies to Chrome on different operating systems such as Mac, Linux, and Ubuntu.
+The crashpad_handler.exe process is a big part of Google’s world, especially Google Chrome.
+Chrome, and apps like it, use Crashpad to manage and tell you about any crashes.
+This is true for Chrome running on Mac, Linux, and Ubuntu too.

 Useful tip: How to Know Which Process is Using a File in Windows 11